 The first ever gatherings were held at people’s houses where the religious functions for Muharram Safar and Ramadan were conducted.
 The reciters for majlis, nawhas, marshiyas and duas were our own people.

 With slowly increasing numbers the community could not fit in people’s homes.
 So, in 1973 a house in Chesterton Road was rented to serve as a centre for about two years and was mainly used for gents gatherings whereas the ladies still gathered in Fidahussein Fazal and Asghar Remtullas’ house.

-By 1975, the community had increased even further to justify buying the property on Forest road.
+By 1975, the community had increased even further to justify buying the property on Forest Road.
 This was a detached house, with the upstairs used for ladies gatherings, and downstairs for the gents.
 This arrangement went on until 1980.
-On Sundays and weekdays Forest road was also used as a Madrasah, for teaching mainly Qur’a and Diniyat.
+On Sundays and weekdays Forest Road was also used as a Madrasah, for teaching mainly Qur’an and Diniyat.

 By Oct 1981, the Imambarghah buildings were completed.
-Aat the same time, the foundation stone for the mosque was laid.
+At the same time, the foundation stone for the mosque was laid.
 The construction of the Mosques was finished in June 1982.

-Whilst the mosque building works was near completion, work had been started for the construction o the flats and offices on top of the Imambargha.
-These would accommodate the caretaker, transit visitors and also the jamaat offices.
+Whilst the mosque building works was near completion, work had been started for the construction o the flats and offices on top of the Imambarghah.
+These would accommodate the caretaker, transit visitors and also the Jamaat offices.
 The works finished in June 1982.

-There then followed a period of the purchases of investment properties around the Clifton road, as part of the overall long term planning for the provision of infra-structure.
-In 1989 a property on Moseley road was purchased which now houses the Al-Mahdi Institute hawza.
+There then followed a period of the purchases of investment properties around the Clifton Road, as part of the overall long term planning for the provision of infra-structure.
+In 1989 a property on Moseley Road was purchased which now houses the Abbasi Flats.
 In 1992, the land at the rear of KSIM (cave) building was acquired.

 The beginnings of the Syeda Zainab project was in Oct 1986.
 With the opening ceremony in March 1998.